Dyfox100/Bomb_Examples/README.md

 Example Code for Bomb Lab Assembly

 ## Running
 Compile with make.
-Run different programs with gdb.
+The compiled binaries will have a .o suffix.
+Run the binaries with gdb.